vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_security_policy.html.markdown

 * `display_name` - (Optional) Defaults to ID if not set
 * `description` - (Optional) Description of this resource
 * `connectivity_preference` - (Optional) This field indicates the default connectivity policy for the security policy.
-Based on the connectivitiy preference, a default rule for this security policy will be created.
+Based on the connectivity preference, a default rule for this security policy will be created.
 An appropriate action will be set on the rule based on the value of the connectivity preference.
 If NONE is selected or no connectivity preference is specified, then no default